Zeioth/heirline-components.nvim/README.md

 If you want to help me, please star this repository to increase the visibility of the project.

 [![Stargazers over time](https://starchart.cc/Zeioth/heirline-components.nvim.svg)](https://starchart.cc/Zeioth/heirline-components.nvim)

+## Roadmap
+* wip: new component `tabline_buffers` so we can use it directly.
+* wip: new option `opts.colors` to pass the colors used by the components.
+* idea: Consider making every component a different file. → Every file is loaded by core.component so we don't get breaking changes.
+* idea: Consider adding hyperlinks to the readme, so users can quickly navigate the code of every component, as we did in compiler.nivm → This should greatly increate user participation.